TAN4UKmax/matlab2word/README.md

 -   You can use data for replacement not only from MATLAB but also from another file.

 v1.0.0 - Initial version.
--   Abilities to write text, numbers, and plots into Word.
+-   Abilities to write text, numbers, tables, and plots into Word.